harikan173/report/README.md

-# Day 4 - GLS, blocking vs non-blocking and Synthesis-Simulation mismatch
+# Day 4 - GLS blocking vs non-blocking and Synthesis-Simulation mismatch
 ### what is GLS?
 - It stands for **Gate Level Simulation**.
 - Running the Test Bench With Netlist as design under Test.